2024 Tax Returns

 All expenses related to your work: I have a list of typical expenses, but for each transaction, please consider whether this is for your work and whether 100% for work, or not entirely.

 Agents’ commission: I need to know the original gross fee before any commission, and the amount of commission taken.
+For income taxed overseas, the same applies – the gross figure before deductions is needed for the return.

 When travelling away from home, reasonable subsistence expenses can be claimed for meals out or at your hotel (or shopped for if self-catering).
 Food can be claimed for when travelling without an overnight stay under certain, limited circumstances.

-BANK AND BUILDING SOCIETY INTEREST:
+BANK AND BUILDING SOCIETY INTEREST AND INVESTMENT INCOME:

 This needs to be shown on your return unless it is from an ISA.